gunjjoshi/stdlib/apps/labs/posts/automating-ufuncs-generation-in-stdlib.md

 ## The Challenge: Manual Universal Function Creation

-To understand why automation was necessary, let's walk through what creating a single universal function would involve.
+To understand why automation is necessary, let's walk through what creating a single universal function would involve.
 Take `abs` (absolute value) as an example.
-It seems simple, but the implementation details are extensive.
+It seems simple, but complexity lurks just beneath the surface.

 The complexity starts with the type system.
 The `abs` function supports 59 different input→output type combinations, each following stdlib's [`mostly-safe-casts`](https://github.com/stdlib-js/stdlib/tree/develop/lib/node_modules/%40stdlib/ndarray/mostly-safe-casts) promotion rules.
 These rules balance type safety with practical flexibility.
-Safe Casts preserve data without loss, while floating-point types can downcast with precision loss when mathematically reasonable.
-The system prevents spurious conversions that would produce mathematically incorrect results, like casting `float32` to `int32`.
+Safe casting is intended to preserve data without loss, while allowing floating-point types to downcast with precision loss when reasonable.
+The system prevents spurious conversions that would produce mathematically incorrect results, such as casting `float32` to `int32`.

-The mostly-safe-cast system defines how input types can be promoted to higher precision types for computation:
+Casting rules define how input types are promoted and demoted to data types of differing precision:

 | **from ↓ \ to →** | **i1** | **i2** | **i4** | **i8** | **u1** | **u2** | **u4** | **u8** | **f2** | **f4** | **f8** | **c4** | **c8** | **c16** | **b** | **g** |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|